sensu/sensu-docs/content/sensu-go/6.7/operations/control-access/rbac.md

 ## Create a cluster role and cluster role binding

-NEW
+This example will create a cluster role and a cluster role role binding that assigns the cluster role to a user and a group.

-You can use [sensuctl][2] to create cluster roles.
+As a result, the individual user and all users who are assigned the group will have read-only access to events (and only events) across all namespaces in Sensu.

-For example, the following command creates a `global-event-reader` cluster role that can read events (and only events) across all namespaces within Sensu:
+For example, the following command creates a `global-event-reader` cluster role that can read events in all namespaces:

 {{< code shell >}}
 sensuctl cluster-role create global-event-reader --verb='get,list' --resource='events'